Renovamen/torchop/README.md

-# torchattn
+# torchop

-A collection of some attention networks implemented using PyTorch.
+A collection of some attention/convolution operators implemented using PyTorch.

 **WIP**